Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Spit Bridge to Manly Walk

-This walk is also often referred to as the Manly Scenic Walkway; however, the full scenic walkway goes past Manly Wharf and continues to North Head and around to Manly Beach.
+This walk is also known as the Manly Scenic Walkway, though the full scenic walkway extends past Manly Wharf to North Head and around to Manly Beach.
+It’s a spectacular 10km journey that will take you between 3-4 hours, depending on how fast you move and how often you stop to admire the views.

 Sydney Habour looking to North Head from the Spit Bridge track

-It will take you between 3-4 hours, depending on how fast you move and how often you stop.
-You could easily split this walk into two days if you are staying in Manly and prefer to spend more time exploring along the way.
+You could easily split this walk into two days if you’re staying in Manly and prefer to spend more time exploring along the way.
 You can also reverse this and make it a Manly to Spit walk instead.

 Highlights:

-• Dobroyd Head Lookout – 270-degree harbour views
+• Dobroyd Head Lookout – Breathtaking 270-degree harbour views that showcase the full sweep of Sydney Harbour

 Length: Manly to Spit 10km